Vapes spiked with illegal drugs show dark side of CBD craze

 "I thought that I actually was already dead," Jenkins said.

-By the next day he had recovered, and as he left hospital staff gave the Yolo cartridge back Jenkins, who provided it to AP.
+His friend raced to the hospital where Jenkins suffered acute respiratory failure and drifted into a coma, his medical records show.

+Jenkins came out of the coma and was released the next day.
+Hospital staff sealed the Yolo cartridge in a biohazard bag and handed it back.

-Lab testing found a type of synthetic marijuana that has been blamed for at least 11 deaths in Europe.
+Lab testing AP commissioned this summer found a type of synthetic marijuana that has been blamed for at least 11 deaths in Europe.

-Yolo products containing the same drug were implicated in rash of illnesses in Utah several months before Jenkins was poisoned.
-Authorities never caught anyone.
+State and federal authorities never identified who made Yolo, which sickened not just Jenkins but also at least 33 people in Utah.

+According to documents filed in a California court by a former company bookkeeper, a business called Mathco Health Corporation sold Yolo products to a distributor with the same address as the 7 to 11 Market where Jenkins stopped.
+Two other former employees told AP that Yolo was a Mathco product.

 The people behind spiked vapes leave few clues about who makes them or what's inside.